aeternity/dev-tools/INSTALL.md

 make[1]: Leaving directory '/mnt/sdb1/newby/projects/aeternity/src/epoch'
 ```

-It's useful to make 3 scripts to reference the instances:
+We have provided 3 convenience scripts which enable you to switch between the instances:

 dev1.sh:
 ```